bored-engineer/node-iOS/README.md

 then please don't hesitate to open an [Issue](https://github.com/innoying/node-iOS/issues) requesting it!

+You can install it via `npm install node-iOS`

 Note: This was inspired by TooTallNate's [node-iOS](https://github.com/TooTallNate/node-iOS) which no longer compiles.